 Fast Fashion eCommerce brands present a particular challenge as they have an extensive range of products and categories on their site.
 In order to deliver the highest ROI, you can’t just focus on the best-selling categories but help the brand to sell the widest range of products so that they can dispose quickly of their inventory.
 By feeding the DSP with a customized algorithm for each category and the help of Big-Data techniques such as look-a-like modelling and optimization of basket value we managed to efficiently reduce the cost of acquiring new users while delivering positive results across all the products and categories.

 I have over 4 years of experience in digital marketing with the biggest brands In Israel, building strategy and funnels, analyzing data and finding solutions.
 Hands-on with all new media PPC DSP's, lead brand performance KPI's, Identify, develop, and lead engagements and performance with Enterprise customers.
-I’m an expert on monetized and technologically driven performance marketing models that work and use precise analytical tools to find the best-suited partners with the highest returns.
+I’m a Google Ads expert specializing in monetized and technologically-driven performance marketing models that work and use precise analytical tools to find the best-suited partners with the highest returns.